-I thought about the topic of this edition of the Nexus newsletter when I recently worked on a project in Toulouse with Airbus, dealing with the future of research and technology.
+I thought about the topic of this post when I recently worked on a project in Toulouse with Airbus, dealing with the future of research and technology.
 I would like to suggest you three main skills that us, humans, will need so to keep our humanity and maintain our uniqueness vis-à-vis robots.

 If you want to survive the 21st century and going into the 22nd, be it a Star Wars-like potential future or simply our everyday lives, you are aware that robots will be a big part of our professional and personal lives.
 The question is not whether they will be coming or not, what they will look like, or whether they would have artificial intelligence (AI), ethics, or even beauty, design, or not.
 The question is: what skills and competencies all of us shall keep as Humans, and what would still distinguish us in times of singularity*.